UU-Human-Evolution/1MB335/Lab4.md

 To answer the last question, you can go to the NCBI page of the annotated genome.
 You can look for example at the length of the tRNA.
 You can also try to compare directly the coordinates, but because you are working with a genome orientated with *cox1* you will need to shift the coordinates.

-If tRNAscan identified features that GeSeq did not find, add them to the GeSeq output as follow: For example, let’s say that tRNAscan found the tRNA for tyrosine, which GeSeq did not find.
-We will need to add it in the GeSeq output. tRNAscan will use the three-letter code "tyr", we see from our translation table that the one letter code is Y (Table 2).
-In addition, we see in tRNAscan output that the anti-codon for tyrosine is GTA.
-Therefore, the correct format for the gene name will be “trnY-GUA” (all T’s become U’s because we are dealing with RNA not DNA, and "trn" stands for tRNA).
+If tRNAscan identified features that GeSeq did not find, add them to the GeSeq output as follow:
+For example, let’s say that tRNAscan found the tRNA for tyrosine, which GeSeq did not find.
+We will need to add it in the GeSeq output.
+If in the results from tRNAscan, under "tRNA type" we see "Tyr", we know that we've just found the tRNA for tyrosine.
+Now, if you can check the translation table above you cans see that the one letter code for tyrosine is "Y".(Table 2).
+In addition, in the same tRNAscan output, under "Anti Codon", we can see that the anti codon for tyrosine is GTA.
+Finally, in order to add the tRNA sequence we just discovered we need to do it in the correct format - The the gene name will be “trnY-GUA”:
++ all T’s become U’s because we are dealing with RNA not DNA;
++ "trn" stands for tRNA;
++ "Y" stands for tyrosine.
 Refer back to tRNAscan for the boundaries of this tRNA.
-In the GenBank formatted text file enter the missing tRNAs using the same format as presented for the tRNAs that GeSeq did find.
+In the GenBank formatted text file, enter the missing tRNAs using the same format as presented for the tRNAs that GeSeq did manage to find.

 *Note: If you are adding something from a source that does not privide a score (such as tRNA scan) then you of course don't have to add a score line.*